serafimkvashnin/serafimkvashnin.github.io/privacy-policy/submarine/index.md

+---
+layout: page
-# Privacy Policy for Submarine by Sima Games
+title: Privacy Policy for Submarine by Sima Games
+---

 At Sima Games, we take your privacy very seriously.
 This Privacy Policy is designed to explain how we collect, use, and protect your personal information in relation to our game, Submarine.